 Other Recommendations for Mantra Repetition

-* If possible, follow a spiritual teacher from a traditional, bona fide lineage.
-The teacher will give you the mantra best suited for you or pertaining to the lineage.
+* If you follow a spiritual teacher from a traditional, bona fide lineage, the teacher will give you the mantra pertaining to the lineage (or one best suited for you).

-* If you have not received a mantra from a teacher, then doing japa of Om or Ram is recommended, as these mantras have been repeated millions of times for thousands of years and carry enormous amounts of energy.
+* If you have not received a mantra from a teacher, then you can do japa of Om or Ram, since these mantras have been repeated millions of times for thousands of years and carry enormous amounts of energy.

 * If you do a mantra for a particular purpose like, say, a healing mantra when you are sick, do it in addition to your regular mantra.

-* Place a Deity (statue) or a Yantra (geometrical divine representation) in front of you and light a ghee lamp or candle to bring the energy of the aspect of the Divine that you are invoking with the mantra.
+* If possible, place a Deity (statue) or a Yantra (geometrical divine representation) in front of you and light a ghee lamp or candle to bring the energy of the aspect of the Divine that you are invoking with the mantra.

-* Mentally repeat a short mantra, such as Om when you are stuck in traffic, faced with a difficult situation, or focusing on a task that does not require a great amount of mental concentration (cooking, gardening, doing dishes, etc.).
+* Mentally repeat your mantra, or a short mantra such as Ram, when you are stuck in traffic, faced with a difficult situation (or conversation), or focusing on a task that does not require much concentration (cooking, gardening, doing dishes, etc.).
 You will greatly benefit from the energy of the mantra if you do this regularly.
-And there is no better way to utilize an otherwise idle mind!
+And there is no better way to quiet a busy mind!

 © 2007 Yol Swan.
 All rights reserved.